mintlu8/bevy_defer/README.md

 ## Thread Locals

-You can push resources, non-send resources and even `&World` (readonly) onto thread local storage during execution using the `with` function on the plugin.
+You can push resources, non-send resources and even `&World` (readonly) onto thread local storage during execution by adding them to the plugin:

 ```rust
 AsyncPlugin::empty().with(MyResource).with(World);